apache/druid-website-src/README.md

 The `do_all_things.py` script is a wrapper for the following scripts:

 - Uses `copy_druid_docs.py` to copy the markdown files for the docs over and inserts the actual Druid version for the variable {{DRUIDVERSION}}.
-It copies the markdown files to `docs/VERSION`.
+It copies the Markdown files to `docs/VERSION`.
 If the version is going to be the highest version available, it'll also copy to `docs/latest`.

 - Uses `build_docs.py` to build the version you want and latest.
-You always need to build latest to update the downloads page and the widgets on the home page It also handles writing the redirects to create the versioned redirects for (`/doc/VERSION/`).
+You always need to build latest to update the downloads page and the widgets on the home page.
+It also handles writing the redirects to create the versioned redirects for (`/docs/VERSION/`).